proteanhq/protean/docs/user/fields.rst

 Auto
 ----

 Automatically-generated unique identifiers.
 By default, all entities and aggregates hold an ``Auto`` field named ``id`` that acts as their unique identifier.
+You cannot supply values explicitly to ``Auto`` fields - they are self-generated.

 .. code-block:: python